 Lola and George D. Aiken Scholars Program

 First-year applicants with outstanding academic records are invited to apply to become Aiken Scholars.
 Each year, 20-30 students are selected as Aiken Scholars.

-- Participation in the fall NR 99 seminar for Aiken Scholars only.
+- Participation in the spring NR 99 seminar for Aiken Scholars only.

 - Initiation fee paid for an honorary society membership.